 (If you want to apply for the Fulbright Scholarship, here is how to apply)

 Study in the US – Fulbright Scholarship

-I studied relevant courses and programs at Georgetown University in Washington DC during the early years in the US.
+I studied relevant courses and programs at Georgetown University in Washington DC during my early years in the US.
 Due to my medical situation, I transferred down to the subtropics in the City of Miami, Florida.

 In the summer of 1989, I graduated with a Master of Laws Degree (LLM) from the University of Miami.
 I returned to PNG and assisted with the first oil and gas project in PNG, the Kutubu petroleum project as it is known today.

-I spent next four (4) years, in and out of New York City, understudying the world-renown legal experts based in New York City (UNCTC at the 2nd UN Plaza building).
+I spent the next four (4) years, in and out of New York City, understudying the world-renown legal experts based in New York City (UNCTC at the 2nd UN Plaza building).

 Visit iconic sites